AztecProtocol/engineering-designs/docs/building-in-chunks/circuits.md

 Should we ever want to decouple L2 block production from L1 checkpointing, there are a few changes needed to the design above.
 For clarity, by decoupling L2 blocks from L1 checkpointing, we mean having L2 produce blocks, and at some point an entity groups some of them into a checkpoint and pushes them to L1, but L2 can keep advancing independent of L1.
 In other words, L2 liveness should not depend on L1 availability (though its finality most definitely should).

 Since we do not know _when_ a chunk will make it to L1, we cannot know in which blob it will land, so we cannot know its `blobSponge` start and end state.
-One option here would be to just keep a rolling hash of `TxEffects` which gets permanently accumulated and is never reset, so when the network decides to aggregate a few chunks into a checkpoint, the blob verification circuits need to account for a non-zero initial sponge (I need to check feasibility of this).
+One option here would be to just keep a rolling hash of `TxEffects` which gets permanently accumulated and is never reset, so when the network decides to aggregate a few chunks into a checkpoint, the blob verification circuits need to account for a non-zero initial sponge, and check that it matches the end of the previous.

 Another change needed is around the `Inbox`, or L1-to-L2 messages.
 To avoid linking L1-to-L2 messaging to L1 checkpointing, we can define time ranges (similar to L2 slots today), such that all L1-to-L2 messages sent in that time range are grouped into a tree and expected to be inserted at a given L2 timestamp.

-Additionally, we'd need to have the L2 timestamp evolve independently from L1.
-We'd also need mechanisms for fluctuating fees without having to go through L1.
+Additionally, we'd need mechanisms for fluctuating fees without having to go through L1.

 ## See also